wp-plugins/author-hreview/readme.txt

 = Is it going to work with my WordPress Theme? =
 It should work with any WordPress theme, however if you have trouble in the layout or the way the rating box or recent reviews widget are showing, let us know and we will help you fix the display.

-= Is these any documentation for this plugin? =
+= Is there any documentation for this plugin? =
 Yes, here is a link to the [plugin documentation](http://authorhreview.com/docs/all/).

 = Do you have a FAQ page? =
 You'll find more on the [FAQ on AuthorhReview.com](http://authorhreview.com/faq/).

 == Changelog ==

+= 0.0.9.6 =

+Release Date: May 26th, 2015

+* Fixed a summary paragraphs.
+* Modifies readme.txt file.

 = 0.0.9.5 =